ntop/ntopng/doc/src/api/timeseries/adding_new_timeseries.rst

 with prefix :code:`iface:`.
 The second argument is a table that *must* contain argument :code:`step` which tells how frequently the timeseries will be updated.
-As we are in the 1-minute local hosts timeseries lua script, a value of :code:`60` must be specified here.
+As we are in the 1-minute local hosts timeseries Lua script, a value of :code:`60` must be specified here.

 Then, function :code:`addTag` is used to indicate an interface id :code:`ifid` that will be used to uniquely identify the timeseries